KingAkku/Sustainability-for-Future/SDG's in Classroom.md

  Learning about Responsible Consumption and Production helps students think about how the choices we make—what we buy, how we use things, and how we get rid of them—impact the world.
 In subjects like economics or business, students could explore how companies are finding creative ways to reduce waste, use less energy, or make products that are better for the environment.
 But it’s not just businesses; students can make changes, too.
 In home economics or practical lessons, they might tackle food waste in the cafeteria or create cool projects from recycled materials.
 Schools could even run a “zero-waste” challenge, encouraging students to bring reusable containers and cut down on single-use plastics.
 It’s about showing students that being mindful of what we use and how we use it can help protect the planet for the future.

+**SDG 17: Partnership to Achieve the Goal**

+Sustainable Development Goal 17 calls on Member States to significantly enhance the availability of reliable, high-quality and timely disaggregated data as well as to further develop measurements of progress, and support statistical capacity building in developing countries.

+_Targets_

+Mobilize resources to improve domestic revenue collection.

+Implement all development assistance commitments.

+Mobilize financial resources for developing countries.

+Assist developing countries in attaining debt sustainability.

+Invest in least-developed countries.

+Knowledge sharing and cooperation for access to science, technology and innovation.

+Promote sustainable technologies to developing countries.

+Strengthen the science, technology and innovation capacity for least-developed countries.

+Enhanced SDG capacity in developing countries.

+Promote a universal trading system under the WTO.

+Increase the exports of developing countries.

+Development Goal seventeen focuses on building synergies and partnerships between governments, businesses as well as organizations for the purpose of enhancing all sdgs, including sdg 16.
+This means that no country or organization can achieve these global goals by itself—collaborative approach is very important.
+This means working together within local, national, and international systems in order to mitigate the impediments to sustainable development in terms of resources, information, and assistance.